tkhq/sdk/examples/with-uniswap/README.md

 # Example: `with-ethers`

-This example shows how to construct and broadcast a transaction using [`Ethers`](https://docs.ethers.org/v5/api/signer/) with Turnkey.
+This example shows how to construct and broadcast Uniswap-related transactions, built on top of [`Ethers`](https://docs.ethers.org/v5/api/signer/) with Turnkey.

 ## Getting started